Top 5 Places to Visit on Dartmoor

 Time spent on Dartmoor provides you with the opportunity to explore wildlife and nature along with some stunning views and whether you're taking a drive through the countryside or taking a leisurely stroll, when visiting the southwest of England, you simply have to take in Dartmoor's beauty spots.

 Making a top 5 list is never going to be easy for Dartmoor and although there are many more great locations to visit, we've tried our best to highlight what we consider to be the Best Five Locations to visit.

 1: Explore the unique granite topped Tors

 Scattered across the windswept moorlands, you're going to find some features that are unique to Dartmoor, namely its 160 different Tors.
-Why not take a day out on Dartmoor and see how many you can explore!
+Why not take a day out on the Dartmoor National park and see how many you can explore!

 Princetown is a great starting point for tor hunting, head towards Merrivale and explore the tors of Great staple Tor, Cox Tor or Roos Tor.
 All these tors are close together and a few hours should allow you to explore all three.